Families of relatively exact Lagrangians, free loop spaces and generalised homology: Introduction

 \subsection{Background}

 Let $(M^{2n}, \omega)$ be a symplectic manifold of dimension $2n$, and $L^n \subseteq M$ a Lagrangian submanifold.
 Let $\psi^t$ be a Hamiltonian isotopy of $M$ such that its time-1 flow preserves $L$ setwise, $\psi^1 (L) = L$.
+Its restriction to $L$ is then a self-diffeomorphism of $L$.
 We can consider the \emph{Hamiltonian monodromy group} $\sG_L \subseteq \operatorname{Diff}(L)$ of diffeomorphisms of $L$ arising in this way.
-A natural question is: \begin{QQ} What is $\sG_L$? \end{QQ} An elementary argument using the Weinstein neighbourhood theorem shows that if $f$ and $g$ are isotopic diffeomorphisms of $L$ and $g$ lies in $\sG_L$, then $f$ is too.
+A natural question is: \begin{QQ} What is $\sG_L$? \end{QQ} An elementary argument using the Weinstein neighbourhood theorem shows that if $f$ and $g$ are isotopic diffeomorphisms of $L$ and $g$ lies in $\sG_L$, then $f$ does too.
 This implies that $\sG_L$ is a union of connected components in $\operatorname{Diff}(L)$, and hence to study $\sG_L$, it suffices to study its image in the mapping class group $\pi_0 \operatorname{Diff}(L)$.
 The subgroup $\sG_L$ was first studied by Yau in \cite{Mei-LinYau}, who proved the following theorem. \begin{TT}[\cite{Mei-LinYau}] Let $T$ and $T'$ be the standard monotone Clifford and Chekanov tori in $\C^2$ with the same monotonicity constant.
-Then in both cases, $\pi_0 \sG_L \cong \Z / 2$.
+Then in both cases $L = T$ or $T'$, $\pi_0 \sG_L \cong \Z / 2$.
 However, there is no isomorphism $H_1(T) \cong H_1(T')$ which respects the $\Z / 2$ action on both and also preserves the Maslov index homomorphism. \end{TT} This provides a new proof that these two Lagrangians are not Hamiltonian isotopic.
-Question \ref{Question} has been studied in few other places: by Hu, Lalonde and Leclercq in \cite{Hu-Lalonde-Leclercq}, by Mangolte and Welschinger in \cite{Mangolte-Welschinger}, by Ono in \cite{Ono}, by Keating in \cite{Ailsa}, and by Augustynowicz, Smith and Wornbard in \cite{Jack}.
-Out of these, only Hu, Lalonde and Leclercq focus on the relatively exact setting, which is where we will focus.
-We now assume (for the rest of the paper) the following: \begin{BB} \begin{enumerate} \item $M$ is a product of symplectic manifolds which are either compact or Liouville. \item $L$ is compact, connected and relatively exact, i.e. $\omega$ vanishes on the relative homotopy group $\pi_2(M, L)$. \item $\psi^t$ is compactly supported for all $t$ and constant in $t$ near 0 and 1. \end{enumerate} \end{BB} Note that given $\psi^t$ not satisfying (3), we can always deform it so that it does, without changing $\psi^1|_L$.
+Question \ref{Question} has been studied in few other places: by Hu, Lalonde and Leclercq in \cite{Hu-Lalonde-Leclercq}, by Mangolte and Welschinger in \cite{Mangolte-Welschinger}, by Evans and Rizell in \cite{ER14}, by Ono in \cite{Ono}, by Varolgunes in \cite{Varolgunes}, by Keating in \cite{Ailsa}, and by Augustynowicz, J. Smith and Wornbard in \cite{Jack}.
+Out of these, only Hu-Lalonde-Leclercq and Evans-Rizell focus on the case when $L$ is exact and embedded, which is where we will focus.
+We now assume (for the rest of the paper) the following: \begin{BB} \begin{enumerate} \item $M$ is a product of symplectic manifolds which are either compact or Liouville. \item $L$ is compact, connected and relatively exact, i.e. $\omega$ vanishes on the relative homotopy group $\pi_2(M, L)$. \item $\psi^t$ is compactly supported for all $t$ and constant in $t$ near 0 and 1. \end{enumerate} \end{BB} The first two assumptions constrain the behaviour of the holomorphic curves that we will consider.
+Note that given $\psi^t$ not satisfying the third, we can always deform it (by multiplying the Hamiltonian by an appropriate cut-off function) so that it does, without changing $\psi^1|_L$, so this assumption does not lose any generality.